gioblu/BIPLAN/README.md

 ## BIPLAN™ CR.1
-BIPLAN (Byte-coded Interpreted Programming Language) is an experimental programming language based on a recursive descent parser that uses only static memory allocation and operates a completely software-defined virtual machine that does not require a garbage collector.
-It's human-readable language called BIPLAN is compiled in an 7-bit ASCII virtual-machine language called BIP.
+BIPLAN (Byte-coded Interpreted Programming Language) is an experimental interpreted programming language.
+It is designed with the goal of being very simple and lightweight but powerful and modern.
+The software contained in this repository can be used to embed a BIPLAN compiler or interpreter into C and C++ applications for rapid prototyping, scripted applications or general-purpose computing.
+The BIPLAN machine-language and its interpreter are designed to provide with a very simple portable virtual-machine able to operate efficiently limited micro-controllers as well as on more powerful real-time operative systems with no need of external dependencies.

+BIPLAN is a very compact language, even more compact than Micropython or Lua.

 | Programming language | Minimum requirements |
 | -------------------- | -------------------- |